Sarumonin/bns/README.md

 # BnS
-BnS Codex Tools for http://codex-network.com/
+Eterna Gaming Tools for Blade and Soul!